CDRT/docs/bios/settings/thinkcenter/boot_priority_order.md

 # Boot Priority Order #

+This sequence is used when the system is powered up normally.

 **NOTE:** Use up and down arrows to select. `+` and `-` increase or decrease priority.
 Use `x` to exclude the device from the boot sequence.

 <!-- TODO: add WMI